lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 14: The printed ballot is counted with the other paper ballots of various kinds during the normal election ballot count process.

+Note: These steps are not intended to cover the publication of voting results though that is a relevant question.

 Note: Someone may wish to save a QR code as some form of record.
 There is no security need to carefully dispose of used QR codes after they is used because they are only used once; for example obtaining an old QR code (one time pad) will not in any possible way help to "decrypt" another future one-time-pad, one-time-pads are not similar to passwords in this way (leaking archived passwords would likely be considered some form of security breach, whereas accessing already disposed of QR codes is useless; literally a set of random  numbers that won't help anyone to do anything elicit, this is the point and function of a one-time-pad).